 Perhaps the hardest thing of all is to practice equality.
 What makes transformation transformative is its relational basis: that of reciprocity and contribution over competition or achievement.
 Newcomers, street-involved adults, older folks, people living with disabilities are equal in worth to frontline staff to professionals to managers to directors to experts to designers to social scientists to policymakers.

 Maybe that sounds like a given, but we’re used to operating in hierarchies, where each of us holds on to control, and levies judgements (be it praise or admonishment) on the other.
 As much as we try and set-up our engagements as partnerships, the reality is, they are usually not.
-Legally, we are often in the role of contractor or, in the case of our newcomer work, sub-contractor.
+Legally, we are often in the role of contractor or even, sub-contractor.
 Governments and foundations have few templates for strategic alliances, instead, slotting us back within command-and-control structures as consultants or vendors, rather than non-equity partners with a shared purpose.
 Where a consultant’s purpose is to service their client’s needs, and keep them happy, a partner’s purpose is to reach a mutually desirable outcome.

 Sure, we can write memorandums of understanding, and deploy the lexicon of partnership rather than consultancy, but when it comes right down to it, legally, we’re not equals.
 If we fail to deliver as expected, or just prove to be a pain in the ass, that hierarchy can easily, without consequence, be invoked.
 Aware of this precariousness, I recognize that we can pre-emptively retain control over project processes, communications, and methodology.
 This dance of control, often starts off understated, but with each fresh discomfort and uncertainty, picks up pace.
 As we keep re-learning, the dance of control is ultimately the project undoing, a breaking point which shuts down, rather than opens up, new choreographies.
 To move closer to transformation, we must consciously embrace what author Harrier Lerner calls the dance of connection; a dance that restores “clarity” “courage” and “joyous conviction.”

 Indeed that is why our book, The Trampoline Effect, is dedicated to partners and partnership.
-It’s darn hard, but, it’s the only real route we’ve experienced to transformative change.
+It’s darn hard, and it’s not what many organizations want, but, it’s the only real route we’ve experienced to transformative change.